 Dealing with graffiti and fly-posting

-Graffiti and fly-posting are criminal damage, anti-social, create a negative impression of the local neighbourhood and contribute to an increased fear of crime.
+Graffiti and fly-posting are criminal damage, anti-social behaviours, create a negative impression of the local neighbourhood and contribute to an increased fear of crime.

-Graffiti is any informal or illegal marks, scratching, carvings, drawings or paintings that have been deliberately made by a person or group of people in a public space.
+Graffiti is any informal or illegal marks, scratching, carvings, drawings or paintings that have been deliberately made by a person or group of people in a public space without authorisation to do so.

-Fly-posting is any printed material that is unauthorised and (informally or illegally) fixed to any structure.
+Fly-posting is any printed material that is unauthorised and (informally or illegally) fixed to a surface.
 It includes all sizes of material from small self-adhesive stickers to large posters.
 Fly-posting it is often advertising popular music recordings, concerts and other events.

-Hounslow Highways is responsible for the removal of graffiti and fly-posting if it is visible from the Project Cleansing Network, on the surface of any building, wall, fence or other structure.
+Hounslow Highways is responsible for the removal of graffiti and fly-posting from the public highway that Hounslow Highways maintains on behalf of the London Borough of Hounslow.

 Where graffiti has been placed on sites that have been specifically authorised by the council, such as graffiti walls and authorised murals, these will be excluded.